dkrautschick/aiven/README.md

 ## Attach a InfluxDB and Grafana service for monitoring the Kafka setup

+With the Kafka setup no running we want to add some monitoring capabilites.
+For this we have to integrate all three created services together in 2 steps.

+First we go to the "Integrations" page of the Kafka service and select "Store Metrics" to connect the Influx database as a time-series database storing the monitoring metrics.
+Just select the created service in the collection.

 ![Screenshot10](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot10.jpg)

+The second step is to open the "Integration" page from the Grafana service and add a "Grafana Metrics Dashboard" to connect the InfluxDB as a source for the whole monitoring metric data.

 ![Screenshot11](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot11.jpg)

 ## Connect to Grafana and enjoy the prepared dashboard for monitoring

+After integrating all services together you can now go to the Grafana service and open the monitoring part.
+The link to the Grafana platform is noted on the main page of the service.
+On the same page you'll also find the login credentials which you can easily copy to login into Grafana

 ![Screenshot12](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot12.jpg)

+After login you can simply search vor "Aiven Kaf" to quickly find the predefined Dashboard and open it.

 ![Screenshot13](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot13.jpg)

+That will lead to a monitoring overview where you can check the environment in realtime.

 ![Screenshot14](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot14.jpg)